jlink/pbt-kotlin/README.md

-# pbt-kotlin
+# Property-based Testing in Kotlin

-Property-based Testing in Kotlin
+The current examples use [jqwik](https://jqwik.net).